BPerezLamarque/Scripts/Metabarcoding/tutorial_metabarcoding/README.md

 ## Set the working directory

-All analyses will be performed in a given directory.
-Inside this directory, create a folder "raw_data/", which contains all the fastq files.
+All data for the practicals are available in /genomic/Cours_EGME/data_practicals/.
+In particular,  this directory contains a folder "raw_data/" witth all the fastq files.

-Because this pipeline will generate large files, it is recommended to work in the /data/ folder, e.g. in /data/mag/bio21/login/EGME/praticals_mycorrhiza/
+All the analyses will be performed in a given directory.
+Because this pipeline will generate large files, it is recommended to work in the /data/ folder, e.g. in /data/mag/bio21/<login>/EGME/praticals_mycorrhiza/
 Warnings: This directory has to be empty before starting the analyses

 ```bash